-Gokarna, widely famous for the Mahabaleshwara Temple and it’s array of five beaches, is at the confluence of two rivers shaped like an ear.
-Mahabaleshwara Temple holds its prestige for housing one of the Shiva Lingas, known as ‘Atmalinga’.
+Gokarna, widely famous for the Mahabaleshwara Temple and an array of five beaches, is at the confluence of two rivers shaped like an ear.
+Mahabaleshwar Temple holds its prestige for housing one of the Shiva Lingas, known as ‘Atmalinga’.
 The temple complex stands out for its intricate design and architecture.

 All in all, Gokarna could hold a very special place in your travel diaries and photo albums, rejuvenating souls with the soothing touch of nature in its most unadulterated form.

-One might have to dig deep into their pockets to pay a visit to this extremely fascinating place, but it’s surely worth for the once in a lifetime opportunity.
-Situated 19 kilometres from Murudeshwara, Netrani Island, also known as Pigeon Island, is in a shape of a heart from an aerial view.
-It takes a total of ninety minutes or less, on a thrilling boat ride from Murudeshwara, to reach this ultimate zone of tranquil.
-The crystal clear, azure waters of the Arabian Sea offers euphoric experiences of scuba diving.
+One might have to dig deep into their pockets to pay a visit to this fascinating place, but it’s undoubtedly worth it, for the once in a lifetime opportunity.
+Situated 19 kilometres from Murudeshwara, Netrani Island, also known as Pigeon Island, appears to be in the shape of a heart from an aerial view.
+It takes a total of ninety minutes or less, on a thrilling boat ride from Murudeshwara, to reach this ultimate zone of tranquillity.
+The crystal clear, azure waters of the Arabian Sea offer euphoric experiences of scuba diving.
 A few of the divers claim it to be better than Goa.

-With a visibility of as far as 15 meters, the scuba divers can soothe their nerves with the delightful views of the various life forms and corals under water.
+With visibility of as far as 15 meters, the scuba divers can soothe their nerves with the delightful views of the various life forms and corals under water.
 It has a coral reef housing a multitude of corals, butterfly fish, trigger fish, parrot fish, eels, shrimps, etc. The dive shops in Murudeshwara and Goa schedule frequent trips to the island.
-The place is great for hiking too making it a popular picnic spot by the sea.
+The place is great for hiking too, making it a favourite picnic spot by the sea.

 Located in the hearts of the Kudremukh National Park, Kurinjal Peak offers a 14-kilometre trek (both ways) in some of the lushest greens and breath-taking views discovered so far.
-The lofty hills, the rich forests, and the once-in-a-while caves combine together stirring your emotions to feel alive and rejuvenated at its sheer beauty.
+The lofty hills, the rich forests, and the once-in-a-while caves combine, stirring your emotions to feel alive and rejuvenated at its sheer beauty.
 The lush green grasslands and the streams at the start of the trek add pearls to the experience.
-It is acclaimed to be the third highest peak in Karnataka.
+It is acclaimed as the third highest peak in Karnataka.

 Although the distance might seem daunting at first, the trek can easily be finished by a first timer.
 The huge rocks and the sound of the waterfall at the peak keeps one going.
 An exhilarating feel sets in at the summit as the cool breeze slaps your cheeks.
 A few kilometres away from the base camp are the coffee and tree plantations where one can buy the purest of the products both for family and self.

 The trek requires a grant of permission from the Forest Department since it is in a National Park.
-It is advisable to request for one to a few days before the scheduled the trip.
+It is advisable to request for the grant a few days before the scheduled trip.

-On a lazy Sunday morning, catch up with your friends with driving licenses to rent scooters for one of the best rides you have experienced so far.
+On a lazy Sunday morning, catch up with your friends with driving licenses by renting scooters and embarking on one of the best rides you can experience.
 Maravanthe Beach spans about 2 kilometres parallel to the national highway.
-Wait for it, for what lies on the other side of the road is yet another water body—Sowparnika River.
-The view is lovely and has been gaining more importance among the tourists in Karnataka.
+The beach is not the only attraction, for what lies on the other side of the road is yet another water body—Sowparnika River.
+The view is lovely and has been gaining more attention among the tourists in Karnataka.

-The vivid beach accounts for heaven on Earth with its soft, white sand and sun-kissed rocks.
-The water is generally rough and the terrain might even take steep dips.
-About an hour’s journey to Maravanthe will take you in a different land altogether.
+The vivid beach seems to be like heaven on Earth with its soft, white sand and sun-kissed rocks.
+The water is generally rough, and the terrain might even take steep dips.
+About an hour’s journey to Maravanthe will take you to a different land altogether.